marcomorain/atom/README.markdown

 * Userdata / void* / C / C++ data types? (with gc callback)
 * delay and force
 * vector type
+* add const flag to data if it is compile time created data.
 * Libraries:
     * string
     * input